 Small Schools Association of South Australia History

-By today’s standards the facilities were Spartan but it was the roaring fire and the camaraderie that helped develop the ethos that SSASA embodies today.
+By today standards the facilities were sparsa but it was the roaring fire and the camaraderie that helped develop the ethos that SSASA embodies today.

-Over the years SSASA has maintained a very cordial relationship with DfE Chief Executives and various Ministers for Education.
+Over time the association has developed a good reputation with the department and we have had the opportunity through consultation to exercise considerable influence on your behalf.
+We have maintained sound relationships with Chief Executives and the various Ministers for Education.
 This close relationship has been borne out of honesty, frankness, genuine warmth and empathy- traits that are common to all those people successful in teaching and leading in small schools in South Australia.

 Visits to Small Schools across the state by the executive members is a new strategy to help collect concerns and information.
 Another collegiate communication initiative.